-In 2016, the band released the singles "In My Place" and "High Expectations" on Canvasback Music/Atlantic Records to wide acclaim, and have played lauded shows at an array of venues, opening for Reggie Watts, Thao & The Get Down Stay Down, LP, Laura Marling, Springtime Carnivore, and The Wild Reeds, as well as headlining the Echo Park Rising Festival, Pappy & Harriet's, and The Echoplex.
-They've been featured in the lineups at Lightning in a Bottle, River Roots Live, NPR's Tiny Desk Contest Tour, and Willie Nelson's Luck Reunion.
+In 2016, the band released the singles "In My Place" and "High Expectations" on Canvasback Music/Atlantic Records to wide acclaim, and have played lauded shows at an array of venues, opening for Laura Marling, Reggie Watts, Thao & The Get Down Stay Down, and LP.
+They've been featured in the lineups at River Roots Live, NPR's Tiny Desk Contest Tour, Nelsonville, Lightning In A Bottle, and Willie Nelson's Luck Reunion.

 Valley Queen's premiere EP, Destroyer, was released in 2017 to critical praise.
 Produced by Lewis Pesacov (Best Coast, Nikki Lane, Fool's Gold, FIDLAR), "Stars Align" was named one of Bob Boilen's Top 50 songs of 2017 by NPR's All Songs Considered.
 The band spent the latter part of 2017 and early 2018 in the studio with Pesacov recording their debut full-length album, slated for release on Roll Call Records in summer 2018.